brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

     ```

  1. Generate a new public SSH key for the new installation and add it to the appropriate GitHub accounts so that needed repositories can be cloned.

+ 1. Run and set up `Mat茅`

+    Set up background and Terminal.

+    For background, go to `System => Preferences => Look and Feel => Appearance`

+    For terminal, go to `System =>  Preferences =>  Personal => Startup Application` and add:

+    * `xfce4-terminal`

+    The terminal can be configured with `xfce4-settings-manager` and there are related commands.
+Configure it to use Noto Sans Mono CJK TC Reg 14 font.

+    Need to find a font-spread that supports Upper code-points.
+Must look into what fonts are actually needed and what characters a font supports, see http://stackoverflow.com/questions/4458696/finding-out-what-characters-a-font-supports.

+ 1. Within `Mat茅` set up IBus

+    For IBus, go to `System =>  Preferences =>  Personal => Startup Application` and add:

+    * `ibus-daemon`

+    As long as `ibus-daemon` runs first (and it must run in `Mat茅`, not in the Chromee terminal tab before `Mat茅` starts), then IBus is running.
+You can run `ibus-setup` from thee command line or you can select `System => Preferences => Other => IBus preferences`, to configure. set "Next input method" to `<Control>space`.
+IBus is not ideal, because the characters in the selection panel are very small, but it's usable.

 ### Software for Chrooted Linux